 My heart sank.
 My boss didn't like me and I knew my days were numbered.
 It was mid-April, 2001.

-Some people I knew were getting laid off and I was starting to panic mentally.
-Tom hadn't explicitly told me I wouldn't be asked back, but I wasn't going to wait to see if he did.
+Some people I knew were starting to get laid off and I was starting to panic mentally.
+Tom, my boss, hadn't explicitly told me I wouldn't be asked back.
+But I wasn't going to wait to see if he did.

-Passed Over The Phone
+She Passed Over The Phone

 After about a minute of conversation, Elaine said while on the phone, “I think you might want to speak to my colleague here.”
 She turned to me, told me to pick up the phone and have a chat.

 I was confused, but I did as I was told.
 On the line was a guy named Michael.
 He had a nervous stutter.